rotate your phone

 Phase 1 focused on refurbishing an existing building originally designed as a fresh market.
 The interior was transformed into a food court,

-and visibility while minimizing structural load.
+height and visibility while minimizing structural load.
 This modernization makes the building more prominent from the street.
-To further enhance the project’s presence,
+To further enhance

 Opposite the food court, a row of converted shipping containers was introduced to house restaurants and coffee shops overlooking a central garden.